Head: Robert E. Denton, Jr.

 Communication majors are prepared to continue their studies in graduate school or immediately apply their skills in various professional settings because of the broad applicability of both the theory to which they are exposed and the competencies they develop.
 Rooted in a strong liberal arts curriculum, this program prepares students to enter careers in mass media, business, public service, government, or professional specializations, such as law.

-Multimedia Journalism (MJ) -- This major prepares students for news media careers in newspapers, magazines, broadcasting and new media.
+Electronic and Print Journalism (Multimedia) -- This major prepares students for news media careers in newspapers, magazines, broadcasting and new media.
 The lines that separate these specialties are blurring as media convergence becomes more nearly the norm.
 Courses provide both practical skills and theory as they address history, law and ethics, current controversies and opportunities in the changing news media.

-The curriculum is designed to provide foundational and development courses along with major-specific study.
+The curriculum is designed to provide foundational and development courses, major-specific study, and a capstone experience.
 Students are introduced to concepts early in the undergraduate career, and the curriculum allows them to build knowledge and skills as they work on increasingly complex tasks.
 They also develop skills in written, spoken, and visual communication across their studies in the major.
-At the foundational level, students in every major are required to take the same introductory courses.
+At the foundational level, students in every option are required to take the same introductory courses.
 Then students move into one of three majors, and later they come back together in the senior year to work on a capstone experience.

 The university reserves the right to modify requirements in a degree program.
 However, the university will not alter degree requirements less than two years from the expected graduation year unless there is a transition plan for students already in the degree program.

 Please visit the University Registrar website at http://www.registrar.vt.edu/graduation/checksheets/index.html for degree requirements.